vonbarown/Pursuit-Core-Web-Backend-Testing-Starter/README.md

   * A user can login
   * A user can logout
 * Notes
+  * Unauthenticated users can post anonymous notes.
   * Any unauthenticated user can retrieve all public notes.
   * Authenticated users can add a note.
   * Authenticated users can get the notes they have added.
+  * Anonymous notes are public by default.

-[This is the Backend](https://github.com/joinpursuit/Pursuit-Core-Web-Backend-Testing-Starter) we will use, take a look at the [API docs](https://github.com/joinpursuit/Pursuit-Core-Web-Backend-Testing-Starter/API.md) and take some time to look around the files, make sure there is nothing surprising or confusing about it.
+[This is the Backend](https://github.com/joinpursuit/Pursuit-Core-Web-Backend-Testing-Starter) we will use, take a look at its README as well its files, make sure there is nothing surprising or confusing about it.
 Try a few requests with Postman.

 ## Setup